R4All/R4All_website/draft_material/2019-03-14-some-useful-r-help-tutorial-reference-websites.md

 * What promises to be a nice add-on to pipes, by Benjamin Elbers, giving brief reports in the Console about what happened at each step of the pipe: [tidylog](https://github.com/elbersb/tidylog).
 Not so clear this would be stable/persistent at time of writing Insights1, so we include it here rather than in the text.

+* [Simply Statistics](https://simplystatistics.org/).
+A nice website of articles about data analyses.

 * [A tweet and replies about p-values](https://twitter.com/KevinDKohl/status/1090294240385683465) including an excerpt from an article discussing [The American Statistical Association statement about p-values](https://amstat.tandfonline.com/doi/abs/10.1080/00031305.2016.1154108#.XI3Yo1NKjOQ): *Practices that reduce data analysis or scientific infer- ence to mechanical “bright-line” rules (such as “p < 0.05”) for justifying scientific claims or conclusions can lead to erroneous beliefs and poor decision making.*

 * Tweets about how beautifying graphs can be very effective procrastination [procrastination by beautification](https://twitter.com/amy_nusbaum/status/1092294218330996736), somewhat humorous, but also with an element of truth.